tea-lang-org/tea-lang/README.md

 To run test: `pytest tests/integration_tests/test_integration.py`

 The main code base is written in Python and lives in the `tea` directory.
 The `tests` directory is used for developing and debugging and uses datasets in the `datasets` directory.
 Not all the datasets used in `tests/test_tea.py` are included in the `datasets` repository.
+`tea/solver.py` contains the constraint solving module for both tests -> properties and properties -> tests.
 `tea/ast.py` implements Tea's Abstract Syntax Tree (AST).
 `tea/build.py` builds up Tea's AST for programs.
 `tea/dataset.py` contains a runtime data structure that represents and contains the data the user provides.